jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

 _Per the great Jeff Goldblum, "Life finds a way."
-Likewise, we hate doing the BS jobs antagonist make us to, to justity staying with the policy of mass-production.
+Likewise, we hate doing the BS jobs antagonist have us do, to justity staying with the policy and culture of mass-production.
 To smile more, we need to adopt the economic policy of digital mass-collaboration.
-Open-source is how we can do it for ourselves.
+The open-source community is how we can upgrade ourselves.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## The Open-Source Community